-Many users say that with a steamer like the Joy Mangano My Little Steamer (Est. $30) they don't need an iron.
-The My Little Steamer is easy to use -- simply fill it with tap water and plug it in to create steam.
+The Joy Mangano My Little Steamer (Est. $40) is also an easy to use handheld steamer -- simply fill it with tap water and plug it in to create steam.
 It heats in less than two minutes.
 However, we were not able to ascertain how long it steams for.
 Camille Perri, in testing the steamer for TheSweethome.com, doesn't mention tank capacity or how long this particular garment steamer lasts on a fill-up, nor does the product's website.
 However, we do know from Perri's comments that it lasts at least nine minutes, and users indicate that it produces plenty of steam in one fill to refresh an entire outfit.

-Still, owners at both HSN.com and Amazon love this little garment steamer and we saw a lot of comments from people who buy them as gifts for everyone they know.
+The My Little Steamer gets its best reviews at HSN.com, which makes sense since it is, basically, an As Seen on TV product.
+Owners at both HSN.com and Amazon love this little garment steamer and we saw a lot of comments from people who buy them as gifts for everyone they know.
 Owners say it does a great job of steaming out wrinkles, although, like most clothes steamers, it works best on lightly-wrinkled fabrics; it may take longer to get out deeper wrinkles.
 Users also appreciate the nice array of features, which include an on/off switch, wide mouth that's easy to fill, retractable 8-foot cord and auto-shutoff.
 The My Little Steamer also comes with a matching storage bag that users adore.

-While any of the above handheld/portable clothes steamers can be used for travel, an even better option is the Conair Travel Smart Garment Steamer (Est. $20).
+While any of the above handheld/portable clothes steamers can be used for travel, an even better option is the Conair Travel Smart Garment Steamer (Est. $25).
 At just one pound it's super light, and the handle folds in for packing, then back out when it's time to use the steamer -- a feature that earns high praise from reviewers.
 In spite of its diminutive size, owners say this Conair clothes steamer works very well, and is far preferable to hauling out the often low-end iron and ironing board at a hotel.
 Best of all, the Conair Travel Smart has dual voltage support, so it can be used even on international trips to countries that use a different voltage standard than the U.S.